-But, why did he want to work on F1?
+But why did he want to work on F1?
 It’s a rather interesting story… “The guy I shared an office with during my PhD convinced me it would be an interesting career to pursue,” he explains.
-“Ironically, he is our Chief Designer and we sit two desks apart!”
+“Ironically, he is our Chief Designer now and we sit next to each other!”

-While primarily focused on aerodynamics, Mike has also spent 3 years on the race team and 2 years working on the effect of aerodynamics on vehicle handling, giving him a rounded understanding of car performance.
+While primarily focused on aerodynamics, Mike has also spent three years on the race team and two years working on the effect of aerodynamics on vehicle handling, giving him a rounded understanding of the many elements involved in car performance.

-17 years into a Grand Prix career which has spanned three front running-teams (McLaren, Renault and Mercedes), Mike has thus far achieved four Formula One World Constructors’ Championship titles and a further eight top-three finishes.
+Over 20 years into a Grand Prix career which has spanned three front running-teams (McLaren, Renault and Mercedes), Mike has thus far achieved eight Constructors’ Championship titles and a further eight top-three finishes.

 When asked what his favourite memory with Mercedes has been so far, he replied: “Collecting the Constructors’ trophy on behalf of the team.
 It is a humbling and emotional experience to collect a prize that so many people have sweated blood and tears to achieve.”